 Anaheim, California — the heart of Orange County.
 Where the Angels® and the Anaheim Ducks® duke it out, where Mickey and his pals reside, and where the sun shines year-round.
 From exhilarating thrills to laid-back eats, few cities match up to what Anaheim has to offer.
 In fact, staying in Anaheim puts you in the middle of all of Southern California’s highlights without the gridlock traffic of more metropolitan areas like Los Angeles or San Diego.
 Truth is, any trip to Southern California would not be complete without some time in Anaheim.

 Anaheim is a mid-sized city, but it boasts the culture and excitement of California’s major metros.

-Known for family-friendly attractions like Disneyland® Park, Disney California Adventure® Park, and Knott’s Berry Farm®, Anaheim also offers delightful options for all travelers.
+Known for family-friendly attractions like Disneyland® Park and Disney California Adventure® Park, Anaheim also offers delightful options for all travelers.
 From delicious cuisine at the Anaheim Packing House, to an ice-cold beer at the Packard Building, a visit to Anaheim’s historical Packing District is a can’t miss.

 But that’s not all!
 The choices for dining in Anaheim cover cuisines from around the world and the craft brewing scene here is among the most dynamic on the West Coast.

 Shopping in Anaheim offers more than your usual pacing through ordinary malls.
 The Anaheim GardenWalk is part shopping center, part green promenade, perfect for taking in the California sun.

 In addition to its vibrant city life, Anaheim is close to beautiful beaches and snowy mountaintops.
 And though it’s near two of America’s largest cities, you don’t have to go anywhere else to find inspiring scenery.